Spin Topological Field Theory and Fermionic Matrix Product States: Abstract

 \section{Abstract}

 We study state-sum constructions of $G$-equivariant spin-TQFTs and their relationship to Matrix Product States.
 We show that in the Neveu-Schwarz, Ramond, and twisted sectors, the states of the theory are generalized Matrix Product States.
-We apply our results to revisit the classification of fermionic Short-Range-Entangled phases with a unitary symmetry $G$.
+We apply our results to revisit the classification of fermionic Short-Range-Entangled phases with a unitary symmetry $G$ and determine the group law on the set of such phases.
 Interesting subtleties appear when the total symmetry group is a nontrivial extension of $G$ by fermion parity.